tinydantic/tinydantic/README.md

 [![PyPI - Python Version](https://img.shields.io/pypi/pyversions/tinydantic.svg)](https://pypi.org/project/tinydantic)

 > [!WARNING]
-> `tinydantic` is currently a work in progress :building_construction:
+> `tinydantic` is currently a work in progress 🏗️
 >
-> There's not much to see here yet, but feel free to grab your hard hat and have a look around! :construction_worker:
+> There's not much to see here yet, but feel free to grab your hard hat and have a look around! 👷

 ## Table of Contents